daniknewgarden/Rick-and-Morty-info/README.md

 ## GraphQL API interaction 🚀

 I'm using Apollo Client React for GraphQL interaction ([see docs](https://www.apollographql.com/docs/react/)).
+There is the public [API on GitHub](https://github.com/arthurdenner/rick-and-morty-graphql-api) and [playground](https://rickandmortyapi.com/graphql).

 ### Requests